 - A. Work included: Provide labor, materials, and equipment necessary to complete the work of this Section and, without limiting the generality thereof, furnish and include the following: - 1.
-The extent of cast-in-place concrete work is shown on drawings and includes (but not by way of limitation) formwork, reinforcing, cast-in-place concrete, accessories, finishing, and casting in of items specified under other Sections of the Specifications or furnished by Owner that are required to be built-in with the concrete. - 2.
-Equipment support pads indicated on mechanical drawings to be installed by the Building Contractor. - 3.
-Cast-in-place retaining walls, exterior slabs on grade and other concrete shown on site drawings.
+The extent of cast-in-place concrete work is shown on drawings and includes (but not by way of limitation) formwork, reinforcing, cast-in-place concrete, accessories, finishing, and casting in of items specified under other Sections of the Specifications or furnished by Design-Build Contractor that are required to be built-in with the concrete. - 2.
+Equipment support pads indicated on mechanical drawings to be installed. - 3.
+Cast-in-place retaining walls, exterior slabs on grade and other concrete shown on site drawings, unless specifically noted otherwise.